15 Aug Mercy Ship arrives into Port of Dakar, Senegal

 DAKAR SENEGAL, August 15, 2019 – This month marks the second time that the Port of Dakar has welcomed a Mercy Ship to its shore.
 This time it is the Africa Mercy – the world’s largest non-governmental hospital ship.

-In response to an invitation from the President of Republic of Senegal, His Excellency Macky Sall, the Mercy Ships program strategy is to partner with the Minister of Health and Social Action, His Excellency Abdoulaye Diouf Sarr and other organizations to support the continued improvement of the country’s healthcare delivery system.
+In response to an invitation from the President of the Republic of Senegal, His Excellency Macky Sall, the Mercy Ships program strategy is to partner with the Minister of Health and Social Action, His Excellency Abdoulaye Diouf Sarr and other organizations to support the continued improvement of the country’s healthcare delivery system.

 During the Africa Mercy’s 10-month stay in the port of Dakar from August 2019 through June 2020, Mercy Ships plans to provide 1,200 to 1,700 life-changing surgeries onboard, to treat over 4,000 at a land-based dental clinic as well as providing healthcare training in partnership with local medical professionals.